bloomtom/Volyar/README.md

    - GET
      - Returns a collection of items currently being processed, and in queue for processing.

+ - `/external/api/conversion/complete`
+   - GET
+     - Returns a collection of items which have either completed, or errored out (ErrorText != null).

  - `/external/api/media/allmedia`
    - GET
      - Returns a collection of all indexed media from all libraries.